Bilevel methods for image reconstruction: Notation

 \section{Notation}

-This review considers continuous-valued, discrete space signals.
-Some papers, \eg, \citep{calatroni:2017:bilevelapproacheslearning,delosreyes:2017:bilevelparameterlearning}, analyze signals in function space, arguing that the goal of high resolution imagery is to approximate a continuous space reality and that analysis in continuous domain can yield insights and optimization algorithms that are resolution independent.
+This review focuses on continuous-valued, discrete space signals.
+Some papers, \eg, \citep{calatroni:2017:bilevelapproacheslearning,delosreyes:2017:bilevelparameterlearning}, analyze signals in function space, arguing that the goal of high resolution imagery is to approximate a continuous space reality and that analysis in the continuous domain can yield insights and optimization algorithms that are resolution independent.
 However, the majority of bilevel methods are motivated and described in discrete space.
-The review does not include discrete-valued settings, such as image segmentation \citep{ochs:2015:bileveloptimizationnonsmooth}; those problems often require different techniques to optimize the lower-level cost function.
+The review does not include discrete-valued settings, such as image segmentation; those problems often require different techniques to optimize the lower-level cost function, although some recent work uses dual formulations to bridge this gap \citep{knobelreiter:2020:beliefpropagationreloaded,ochs:2016:techniquesgradientbasedbilevel}.

 The literature is inconsistent in how it refers to variables in machine learning problems.
 For consistency within this document, we define the following terms: \begin{itemize}[noitemsep,topsep=0pt] \item \textbf{Hyperparameters}: Any adjustable parameters that are part of a model.
 Tuning parameters and model parameters are both sub-types of hyperparameters.
 This document uses \params to denote a vector of hyperparameters. \item \textbf{Tuning parameters}: Scalar parameters that weight terms in a cost function to determine the relative importance of each term.
-This review uses $\beta$ to denote individual tuning parameters. \item \textbf{Model parameters}: Parameters, generally in vector or matrix form, that are used in the structure of an cost or loss function, typically as part of the regularization term.
+This review uses $\beta$ to denote individual tuning parameters. \item \textbf{Model parameters}: Parameters, generally in vector or matrix form, that are used in the structure of a cost or loss function, typically as part of the regularization term.
 In the running example in the next section, the model parameters are typically filter coefficients, denoted \vc. \end{itemize}

 We write vectors as column vectors and use bold to denote matrices (uppercase letters) and vectors (lowercase letters).
 Subscripts index vector elements, so $x_i$ is the $i$th element in \vx.
 For functions that are applied element-wise to vectors, we use notation following the Julia programming language \cite{bezanson:17:jaf}, where $f.(\vx)$ denotes the function $f$ applied element wise to its argument: